retnopurnama/retnopurnama/README.md

 - 👀 I’m interested in software QA enginer
 - 🌱 I’m currently learning SQA
 - 💞️ I’m a beginner in IT
+- 💞️ I want to collaborate with more experts

 <!---
 retnopurnama/retnopurnama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.